-Table 10.
+Table 5.
 Sampling Results Showing Treatment of Surface Water Sources

-Treatment Technique (a) (Type of approved filtration technology used) Direct Filtration Turbidity Performance Standards (b) Turbidity of the filtered water must: (that must be met through the water treatment process) 1 - Be less than or equal to [Enter Turbidity Performance Standard to Be Less Than or Equal to 95% of Measurements in a Month] NTU in 95% of measurements in a month.
-2 - Not exceed [Enter Turbidity Performance Standard Not to Be Exceeded for More Than Eight Consecutive Hours] NTU for more than eight consecutive hours.
-3 - Not exceed [Enter Turbidity Performance Standard Not to Be Exceeded at Any Time] NTU at any time.
+Treatment Technique (a) (Type of approved filtration technology used) Direct Filtration Turbidity of the filtered water must: Turbidity Performance Standards (b) (that must be met through the water Be less than or equal to 0.3 NTU in 95% of measurements in a month. treatment process) 2 - Not exceed 1.0 NTU for more than eight consecutive hours.
+3 - Not exceed 5.0 NTU at any time.
 Lowest monthly percentage of samples that met Turbidity Performance Standard No. 1.
-100% Highest single turbidity measurement during the year 0.17 Number of violations of any surface water treatment requirements 0
+100 Highest single turbidity measurement during the year 0.14 Number of violations of any surface water treatment requirements 0